nataliepopescu/verifopt/RELWORK.md

 ## Using Optimization Problems for Verification

-unsure what is meant by "verification" in these contexts
+unsure what is meant by "verification" and "optimization" in these contexts, think it's very different

 [Thesis: Optimization-Based Methods for Nonlinear and Hybrid Systems Verification](https://thesis.library.caltech.edu/2155/1/thesis.pdf)